UNIVERSIDAD DE CASTILLA-LA MANCHA

-UCLM's academic year is slightly different from that of Hanover, which means that Hanover students may only study in Spain during Hanover's Winter Term.
+UCLM’s academic year is slightly different from that of Hanover, which means that Hanover students may only study in Spain during Hanover’s combined Winter/Spring Terms.

 The application process is initiated through the Spanish Department.
 The application procedure is necessarily lengthy, due to the requirements of international study and the need to maintain satisfactory progress toward graduation from Hanover.
 The application deadlines are strictly enforced.
 Students are urged to contact the Study Abroad Office for an Application for Off-Campus Study.
 Consult your academic advisors or the study abroad advisor early in your career, so that you can plan ahead.
 Studying off-campus for a term requires careful planning to ensure timely completion of the Liberal Arts Degree Requirements and major course requirements.

 Our faculty that have visited UCLM include Drs.
 Dollmeyer, Tomsen, Reyes, and Thornton.